-As in previous models, vesicle pool depletion was considered as a main source of synaptic depression (Liley and North, 1953; Tsodyks and Markram, 1997; Abbott et al., 1997): two different vesicle pools exist, a large (assumed infinite-sized) reserve pool and a smaller release-ready vesicle pool n(t) (RRVP).
-Released vesicles are replaced from the reserve pool at a rate $k_r$ .
-In addition, a rapid form of vesicle retrieval $k_e(t)$ with linear dependence on the calcium concentration (Hosoi et al., 2007) was included (Wang and Kaczmarek, 1998; Wu et al., 2005):
+As in previous models, vesicle pool depletion was considered as a main source of synaptic depression (Liley & North, 1953; Tsodyks & Markram, 1997; Abbott et al. 1997): two different vesicle pools exist, a large (assumed infinite-sized) reserve pool and a smaller release-ready vesicle pool n(t) (RRVP).
+Released vesicles are replaced from the reserve pool at a rate k_r .
+In addition, a rapid form of vesicle retrieval $k_e(t)$ with linear dependence on the calcium concentration (Hosoi et al. 2007) was included where k_e^+ is the activation rate following APs at times $\{t_s\}$, τ_e the decay time and $c_1(t)$ the relative magnitude of the AP-evoked calcium transient (see below).
+The releasable vesicle pool was modelled as a continuous variable n(t), with n(t) = 1 corresponding to all available sites containing a docked vesicle.
+Not counting discrete numbers of vesicles is possible because the calyx has a very large RRVP (estimates range from 1800 up to > 4000 vesicles (Sakaba & Neher, 2001b; Yamashita et al. 2005), distributed across 500-600 active zones (Sätzler et al. 2002)).
+The dynamics of the RRVP is defined by: